 ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Veradigm Inc. Investors to Inquire About Class Action Investigation – MDRX

-/EIN News/ -- NEW YORK, March 15, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Veradigm Inc. (NASDAQ: MDRX) resulting from allegations that Veradigm may have issued materially misleading business information to the investing public.
+NEW YORK, March 15, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Veradigm Inc. MDRX resulting from allegations that Veradigm may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Veradigm securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.